zacjactech/HNG_INTERSHIP/Stage Zero/Backend/README.md

    pnpm install
    ```

+3. Create and configure your `.env` file (see Environment Variables section above)

-3. Start the server:
+4. Start the server:
    ```bash
    pnpm start
    ```

-4. The server will start on port 3000 (or the port specified in the PORT environment variable)
+5. The server will start on port 3000 (or the port specified in the PORT environment variable)

 ## API Endpoints